Elastigirl: Voice

 Helen is voiced by American actress Holly Hunter.
-Bird cast Hunter because he found her natural voice possesses a combination of vulnerability and strength indicative of the character he had envisioned, who he described as just as resilient as she is flexible.
+Bird cast Hunter because he found her voice possesses a combination of vulnerability and strength indicative of the character he had envisioned, who he described as just as resilient as she is flexible.
 Hunter had never voiced an animated character before, and welcomed the opportunity to expand her repertoire.
 She was also drawn to the film's "unconventional story about family and human dynamics".

 Actress Holly Hunter voices Helen in both Incredibles films.

 Hunter did not read from a script or storyboards for much of her time working on The Incredibles.
-Instead, she relied on Bird's direction and knowledge of her character, describing the director as a "walking encyclopedia".
+Instead, she relied on Bird's direction and knowledge of her character.
 Although a complete script had been written and available, she explained that avoiding it was inherent to the non-chronological manner in which animated projects are often completed.
 Bird would describe scenes and read as other characters from within her recording booth.
 She welcomed Bird's hands-on approach to directing, an intimacy she believes has been lost in live-action since monitors allow directors to maintain distance from their actors on set.
-The actress reportedly lost her voice during nearly every recording session, despite Bird's efforts to limit yelling and screaming until the end, often requiring vocal rest the day immediately following recording sessions.
+The actress reportedly lost her voice during several recording sessions despite Bird's efforts to limit yelling and screaming, often requiring vocal rest.
 Hunter made sure to educate herself on the military terminology used during the plane crash scene, much of which she only recorded once.
 In addition to having played an air traffic controller in Always (1989), she read flight manuals and met with fighter pilots.
 Animators filmed Hunter's recording sessions to use as live-action reference.
 Although she worked closely with Bird, she remained surprised by the results of the final film due to her unfamiliarity with the animation process, which she was better prepared for by the sequel.
 She worked on The Incredibles for approximately two-and-a-half years.
-Despite her involvement, she does not consider herself to be a creator of her character, crediting Helen's realization to the efforts of Bird and the animators instead.